supportta-projects/srentsusermvp/SETUP.md

 ## Next Steps

 1. Replace placeholder images with actual product photos
-2. Set up Firebase Functions for email notifications
+2. Email notifications are already configured and working
 3. Configure custom domain (if needed)
 4. Deploy to Vercel or Firebase Hosting